 Complete sanding of all streets and roads shall be carried out only to address extremely slippery conditions, freezing rain or general icy conditions not controllable by other means.

-Public Works will respond to requests from the Niagara Regional Police Services to sand or salt road sections which they have identified as a hazard.
+Operations will respond to requests from the Niagara Regional Police Services to sand or salt road sections which they have identified as a hazard.

 Predetermined routes for sanding shall be followed except in critical situations.

 During continuing storms, priority for service will continue to be based on higher class of road receiving service before any lower class of road or laneway.